codingvivi/42-a-maze-ing/README.md

 Perfect mazes correspond directly to spanning trees in graph theory, which makes the perfect-maze property trivial to guarantee and easy to test (connectivity + exactly `cells − 1` open edges).
-Braiding is then a small, optional post-pass to get non-perfect mazes with loops, without changing the core generator.
+The playability pass is then a structured post-step over that tree — opening corners and centre, braiding dead ends, and guaranteeing at least two independent routes — turning it into the default Pac-Man board without touching the core carve.

 ## Reusability